MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobject.md

 ---
-Description: You can use the methods and properties of the SWbemObject object to represent one Windows Management Instrumentation (WMI) class definition or object instance. ms.assetid: d303ec1a-5e0c-4a5e-8ed3-ed353a138755 ms.tgt_platform: multiple
+description: You can use the methods and properties of the SWbemObject object to represent one Windows Management Instrumentation (WMI) class definition or object instance. ms.assetid: d303ec1a-5e0c-4a5e-8ed3-ed353a138755 ms.tgt_platform: multiple
 title: SWbemObject object (Wbemdisp.h)